caz002/cse15l-lab-reports/lab-report-5.md

      - return code: 1
  - if [[ ! -s output-error.txt ]]
      - condition returns false because output-error.txt is a file with a size greater tha zero
+ - so, then branch of if [[ ! -s output-error.txt ]] does not run, which means these lines do not run:
+     - echo 'Compile succeeded! + 1 point'
  - cat output-error.txt
      - stdout:
        ListExamples.java:15: error: ';' expected